Amir al-Hajj: Early Islamic Era: Rashidun, Umayyad and Abbasid periods

+Fatimid, Ayyubid, later Abbasids and Mamluk periods (970s–1517)

-The early Abbasids placed much value on the symbolic importance of the pilgrimage, and in the first century of Abbasid rule members of the ruling dynasty were usually chosen to lead the caravans.
-Caliph Harun al-Rashid led the caravan in person several times.
-The specific year when the amir al-hajj office was established is not definitely known, but was likely in 978 CE when al-Aziz, the caliph of the Fatimids of Egypt, appointed Badis ibn Ziri to the position.
+The specific year when the amir al-hajj office was established is not definitely known, but was likely in 978 CE when al-Aziz, the Fatimid ruler of Egypt, appointed Badis ibn Ziri to the position.
 The first amir al-hajj for the Kufa caravan was likely the Seljuk emir Qaymaz, appointed by Seljuk sultan Muhammad II in 1157, and the first likely amir al-hajj for the Damascus caravan was Tughtakin ibn Ayyub, appointed by the Ayyubid sultan Saladin after the reconquest of Jerusalem from the Crusaders in 1187.

 With the virtual destruction of the Abbasid Caliphate and its capital Baghdad by the Mongol Empire in 1258, the role of Damascus and Cairo as gathering and departure points for the Hajj caravan was elevated.
 The Mamluk Sultanate was established two years later.
 From then on, Damascus served as the main gathering point for pilgrims from the Levant, Anatolia, Mesopotamia and Persia, while Cairo was the marshalling point for pilgrims coming from the Nile Valley, North Africa and Sub-Saharan Africa.
 According to historian Jane Hathaway, the amir al-hajj assumed its "classical" form under the Mamluks.
 Despite its importance, however, the Mamluks chose middle-ranking officials to lead the caravans—typically an amir mia muqaddam alf (commander of a thousand soldiers)—occasionally including freeborn Mamluks (awlad al-nas), who were considered of lower status than manumitted Mamluks.

 During the Mamluk era, the main pilgrimage caravan left from Cairo.
 Its amir al-hajj was always appointed by the sultan.
 The amir al-hajj of Damascus was either appointed by the sultan or his viceroy in Syria.
 The Damascene commander was generally subordinate to the Cairene commander, normally playing a neutral or supportive role to the latter in meetings or quarrels with the Meccan sharifs or the caravan commanders from what is now Iraq or Yemen.
 Because the kiswa, the ceremonial covering for the Kaaba, was usually woven in Egypt, it was carried by the Cairo caravan, while the Damascene caravan carried the corresponding covering for Muhammad's tomb in Medina.
 A few Mamluk sultans made the pilgrimage themselves, but usually their symbolic presence was represented by a mahmal (palanquin), escorted by musicians.